sheetalpare/learner-demo/README.md

 # learner-demo
-this  is my first get respoitory author-sheetalpare
+this  is my first get respoitory. author-sheetalpare